Robinlovelace/cycle-hire-inclusive/README.md

 characteristics of users *compared with the demographic profile of their local area*, raising the following question: Could the high rates of growth in low income areas reflect the behaviour of more affluent people (e.g. ‘hipsters’) living in low income areas?
+And how does the emergence of dockless schemes (Li et al. 2019) affect inequalities in access to and use of shared mobility services?

 Answers to such questions are outside the scope of this paper.
 However, given the consistency of growth in a range of low income areas and